Kiwiabacaxi/ReactAdminDashboardApp/README.md

 ## Overview

 Welcome to the React Admin Dashboard App project!
-This is a practical undertaking as part of my computer engineering studies, inspired by the tutorial by [content creator's name](tutorial-link).
+This is a practical undertaking as part of my computer engineering studies, inspired by the tutorial by [EdRoh](https://www.youtube.com/watch?v=wYpCWwD1oz0).
 The primary focus is on building a robust admin dashboard using React, Material UI, and other modern technologies.

 ## Key Features